tunylund/imager-kotlin/converting PUT method.md

 Copilot tab completed all the boring bits guessed code correctly more often than not copilot did not help much with image libraries

+feels like it makes me lazy about investigating the libray apis, but eventually i have to go to them any way

+i navigate api docs less

+code completion was a help

+ended up having too few tests for crop service